radiantearth/community-sprints/08182020-remote/software/progress.md

 ### PySTAC

 Moved PySTAC to the [stac-utils](https://github.com/stac-utils) GitHub org.
+And released [0.5.2](https://pypi.org/project/pystac/0.5.2/)

 [Enable code coverage](https://github.com/stac-utils/pystac/pull/164) so we can understand how well the tests are doing in covering every bit of code.